 Breast pain can be caused by many conditions.
-Most of them are not serious, but some can be and it’s important to talk to your doctor if you have breast painCauses of breast pain include:
+Most of them are not serious, but some can be and it’s important to talk to your doctor.
+Causes include:

-- breast cysts – not all breast cysts cause pain, but some can cause pain or tenderness that can be constant or can come and go
+- Breast cysts – Not all breast cysts cause pain, but some can cause pain or tenderness that can be constant or can come and go.

-- medications such as:
+- Medications such as:

-- hormone replacement therapy (HRT)
+- Hormone replacement therapy (HRT)

-- birth control pills or injections
+- Birth control pills or injections

-- infertility treatments
+- Infertility treatments

-- fibrocystic breast changes – lumps, tenderness, and swelling in breasts caused by a buildup of fluid in the breasts
+- Fibrocystic breast changes – Lumps, tenderness, and swelling in breasts caused by a buildup of fluid in the breasts.

-- breast surgery – scar tissue after breast surgery can cause pain and soreness
+- Breast surgery – Scar tissue after breast surgery can cause pain and soreness.

-- mastitis – a breast infection that can affect any woman, but most often affects women who are lactating
+- Mastitis – A breast infection that can affect any woman, but most often affects women who are lactating.

-- trauma or injury to the breast or surrounding tissue
+- Trauma or injury to the breast or surrounding tissue.

-- a bra that doesn’t offer enough support or the right support
+- A bra that doesn’t offer enough support or the right support.

 If you have any type of breast pain, it’s always best to have it checked out by your doctor, whether you think it’s breast cancer or not.